 CELEBRATING THE WINTER HUMAN-POWERED EXPERIENCE

-The 2017-2018 Backcountry Film Festival toured over 100 cities from mid-Novembe 2017 to late March 2018.
+The 2019-20 Backcountry Film Festival will tour over 100 cities from November to May.
 Immerse yourself in a night of films that capture the spirit of winter.
 Adventure, environment and climate, youth outdoors, ski culture- you’ll find it all in this award winning lineup.

-Upon entering the Winter Wildlands Alliance's Backcountry Film Festival (BCFF) the artist(s) grant permission for the following:
+Upon submitting to the Winter Wildlands Alliance's Backcountry Film Festival (BCFF) the filmmaker(s) grant permission for the following:

-1. BCFF is permitted to screen accepted films at the Festival premiere in November in Boise, ID, and any showings that are part of our National Tour.
+1. BCFF is permitted to screen accepted films at the Festival premiere in Boise, ID, and any showings that are part of our National Tour.

 5. Works in progress WILL be accepted for submission.
-Please include information as to what still needs to be completed (color correction, score, etc.) with the submission information.
+Please include information as to what still needs to be completed (color correction, score, etc.) and deadline for completion with the submission information.

 If you have any questions, please email email@example.com.